Legal

 • Contracts for services being in place for each placement, specific to the individual’s needs and as agreed during the recruitment stages.

-• Terms of Business with clients agreed in all instances, fully reviewed by competent Commercial & Legal personnel to mitigate the risks and exposure to interested parties.
+• Terms of Business with clients agreed in all instances, fully reviewed by competent Legal personnel to mitigate the risks and exposure to relevant stakeholders.

 • Supplier evaluation procedures incorporate specific declarations of compliance to NES Fircroft’s ‘Code of Conduct’ that addresses expectations, compliance obligations, and follows a management approval process.